JefJacobs00/JefJacobs00/README.md

 ## 🌱 I’m currently learning

-🔐 I'm currently on a cybersecurity learning adventure, and I absolutely love tackling challenging Capture The Flag (CTF) puzzles! 🚀
+🔐 I'm currently on a cyber security learning adventure, and I absolutely love tackling challenging Capture The Flag (CTF) puzzles! 🚀
+I'm also learning Quasar to build impressive and dynamic user interfaces. 🚀📚

 ## Technologies I Work With